Android TV Remote

 Configuration

-Adding Android TV Remote to your Home Assistant instance can be done via the user interface, by using this My button:
+To add the Android TV Remote integration to your Home Assistant instance, use this My button:

 Android TV Remote can be auto-discovered by Home Assistant.
 If an instance was found, it will be shown as Discovered.
 You can then set it up right away.